 Renting a car to travel in Malta is imperative, keeping the pandemic in perspective.
 Since the coronavirus, avoiding public transport and opting for rental cars has become the top pick for a covid-free travel experience.
-If you want to keep yourself away from covid, being time-bond, and being immobile, then you should rent a car in Malta.
+If you want to keep yourself away from covid, being a time-bond, and being immobile, then you should rent a car in Malta.

 Is it easy to drive in Malta?

-It is easy to drive in Malta for the people who belong to the United Kingdom, Ireland, and Australia.
+It is easy to drive in Malta for people who belong to the United Kingdom, Ireland, and Australia.
 Why?
 It is because the driving norm in Malta is driving on the left-hand side of the road.
 The norm is already observed in the mentioned countries makes it much easier to keep up their habit in accordance with the law.

 Can you rent a car in Malta?

-Of course, you can rent a car Malta and you should too.
-It is a hassle-free way to move across the state and keep yourself mobile and free from being time-bond.
+Of course, you can rent a car in Malta and you should too.
+It is a hassle-free way to move across the state and keep yourself mobile and free from being a time-bond.
 So before you ask yourself "Do I need to rent a car in Malta?" just remember that it's not only a hassle-free way to move but a more healthy way to move as well.
-As to observe social distancing in a pretty social environment (public transport) itself is a hassle in and of itself.
+As to observing social distancing in a pretty social environment (public transport) itself is a hassle in and of itself.
 So do you need to rent a car in Malta?
 The answer is yes.

 Public transport limits your mobility, wastes your time, and consumes your energy.

-Plus, you move in sacrificed privacy, and are exposed to touch points.
+Plus, you move in sacrificed privacy and are exposed to touch points.

 Whereas it is important to make sure that you reach on time, the vehicle parked nearby, and stay ready to move when needed.